John Gurdon Rebow

-Rebow was born as "Gurdon" the son of Theophilus Thornhaugh Gurdon of Letton, Norfolk and his wife Anne Mellish, daughter of William Mellish MP.
+John Gurdon was the son of Theophilus Thornhaugh Gurdon of Letton, Norfolk, and his wife, Anne Mellish, daughter of William Mellish MP.
 He was educated at Eton College.
-On his marriage in 1835 he adopted the additional name of Rebow.
+On his marriage in 1835, he adopted the additional name of Rebow.
 He was a Deputy Lieutenant and J.P for Essex, as well as being a founding member of the Essex Archaeological Society.

 At the 1847 general election, Rebow stood unsuccessfully for parliament at North Essex.
 He was High Sheriff of Essex in 1853 and was also High Steward of Colchester.
 In February 1857 he was elected at a by-election as a Member of Parliament (MP) for Colchester.
 He was re-elected at the general election in March 1857 but was defeated at the 1859 general election.
-At the 1865 general election he was re-elected for Colchester, and held until his death in 1870.

-Rebow died at the age of 71.
+At the 1865 general election he was re-elected for Colchester, and held until his death in 1870, at age 71.

 Rebow married firstly in 1835 Mary Ormsby, daughter of General Slater Rebow of Wivenhoe Park, and widow of Sir Thomas Ormsby, 3rd Baronet.
-He married secondly in 1845 Lady Georgina Graham-Toler, daughter of the 2nd Hector John Graham-Toler, 2nd Earl of Norbury.
+He married secondly in 1845 Lady Georgina Graham-Toler, daughter of Hector Graham-Toler, 2nd Earl of Norbury.